 Select “Internet Site” in the dpkg-configure wizard when configuring the postfix package.
 Register a domain name at a free dns provider (like afraid.org) and use it as the FQDN for your mailserver.
 Postfix will run an SMTP server on port 25, wide open to the internet.

-In order to avoid getting turned into a spamhost yourself, configure postfix to only accept connections from your network.
+In order to avoid getting turned into a spamhost yourself, configure postfix to only accept connections from your local network.
 Avoid using names like “localhost” when configuring outbound properties, this is often a red flag for spam detection systems.
 A good postfix config guide is this one.

 touch smtpd.key chmod 600 smtpd.key openssl genrsa 1024 > smtpd.key openssl req -new -key smtpd.key -x509 -days 3650 -out smtpd.crt # has prompts openssl req -new -x509 -extensions v3_ca -keyout cakey.pem -out cacert.pem -days 3650 # has prompts sudo mv smtpd.key /etc/ssl/private/ sudo mv smtpd.crt /etc/ssl/certs/ sudo mv cakey.pem /etc/ssl/private/ sudo mv cacert.pem /etc/ssl/certs/